bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Ah, I see.
 So what IP submitted this address?
 Yep.
-Are there, there's also, is there like a kind of naming, is there like a DNS equivalent, like people who use like op return to kind of store data in some kind of structured way to register a name or whatever.
+Is there like a DNS equivalent, like people who use like `OP_RETURN` to kind of store data in some kind of structured way to register a name or whatever.
 That kind of data is also, while it's in the transaction, the metadata about it is not, right?

 Speaker 0: 01:26:12